 This article takes a closer look at the Mayr Method, including what it is, how it works, and whether it’s worth a try.

 The Mayr Method is an eating plan developed by Austrian physician Dr. Franz Xaver Mayr in the 1920s.
-It recently gained attention after being credited for actor Rebel Wilson’s weight loss.

 The program is based on the idea that improving your gut health is key to promoting weight loss and health.